-Before configuring your EtherCAT settings, you may wish to add third party EtherCAT devices, not including drives.
-See "Add & Configure Third Party Devices" (p.
-176) for more information.
+Before configuring your EtherCAT settings, you may wish to add third party EtherCAT devices.
+See Add & Configure Third Party Devices for more information.

 Double-click the EtherCAT node in the Project Explorer to open the EtherCAT properties dialog in the workspace.
 This window is composed of following tabs: